Four Reasons Your Property Might Need Stump Grinding Services

 1. Pests can find refuge in stumps

 It takes time for stumps and roots to decay and rot.
 Termites, beetles, and ants can spread from the wood to other parts of your yard.
 The stump will attract termites at first, but they will spread to other areas of your yard and eventually your home.
-It is possible for termites to get into your home and cause damage.
+They could cause damage to your home and cost you a lot to control.

 2. Your yard is full of stumps